hotgloupi/configure.py/README.md

 python3 as the default python version :).

 The configure script will ensure that:
-  * You have tup executable somewhere
+  * You have *Tup* executable somewhere
-  * the tupcfg python package is available
+  * the *configure.py* python package is available

 You can install yourself these two dependencies, or let the configure script install them for you.

-    $ ./configure --self-install --tup-install
+    $ ./configure.py --self-install --tup-install

-Note that same flags could be used later to upgrade tupcfg and tup.
+Note that same flags could be used later to upgrade *cfg* and *Tup*.

 You are now asked to manually edit the file `.config/project.py`, which defines your project rules.